 Is a Brain Injury or Concussion Affecting

 The effect these have on the neuro-visual system won’t always be noticeable early on, as many health care providers and therapists lack the training and/or skills to recognize when neural-visual problems are affected by brain damage.
-Even when they are recognized, the treatment needs to be provided by an optometrist or vision therapist trained in neuro-optometric rehabilitation.
-Our neuro-optometric professionals can effectively treat and rehabilitate the vision-related problems in those who have or are suffering from visual deficits and dysfunction resulting from brain injury or disease.
+Even when they are recognized, the treatment needs to be provided by a neuro-optometrist.
+An optometrist or vision therapist trained in neuro-optometric rehabilitation can effectively treat and rehabilitate the vision-related problems in those who have or are suffering from visual deficits and dysfunction resulting from brain injury or disease.

 What is Neuro-Optometric Rehabilitation?